 Would you like tea or coffee?
 There’s no need to debate in Tropical North Queensland with plantations of both kinds found on the Atherton Tablelands.

-If it’s a good pot of tea you’re chasing, then stop by the Nerada Tea Plantation near Malanda where you might also see a Lumholtz Tree Kangaroo.
-Looking for a souvenir with a twist?
-Grab a bag of loose leaf tea from the honesty box at the Nucifora Tea Plantation on the Palmerston Highway, arguably one of the most photographed locations in the region.
+If it’s a good pot of tea you’re chasing, then grab a bag of loose leaf tea from the honesty box at the Nucifora Tea Plantation on the Palmerson Highway, arguably one of the most photographed locations in the region.

 Perk up with a strong brew at Skybury Tropical Plantation or Jaques Coffee Plantation, near Mareeba, where the altitude, climate and landscape come together to form picture-perfect growing conditions for Australian Arabica Coffee.
 You’ll find coffee trees planted alongside sweet red papayas at Skybury, who also produce 50% of all red papaya supplied domestically.
 Grab a seat at their cafes with Skybury offering a panoramic perspective of the plantation and Jaques set among tropical gardens and coffee trees.

 Buried in the foothills of Queensland’s highest mountain, thousands of vanilla vines and their plump vanilla pods climb their way along a cyclone-proof picket system sheltered under hundreds of rows of banana plants at Broken Nose Vanilla.

 While the plantation itself might not be open to visitors, the luxurious vanilla caviar is removed from the beans and available as an extract, paste, powder, caramelised balsamic, infused honey, sugar, tea or coffee.
 Order online or in a variety of retailers in Tropical North Queensland and beyond.